lukaszwilisowski/domain-repository/README.md

 - an object array property can be mapped to other object array property, using nested mapping `MapTo.ObjectArray(mappedProperty, nestedMapping)`
 - a nested object property can be mapped to other nested object property, using nested mapping `MapTo.NestedObject(mappedProperty, nestedMapping)`

+You can find an example of advanced nested object mapping [here](https://github.com/lukaszwilisowski/domain-repository/blob/main/test/db/mongoose/entities/car/car.entity.ts).

-### 4. Supply your services with your repository implemenations for your target DB.
+### 5. Supply your services with proper repository implemenation for your target DB.

 Only now, focus on your DB implementation.
 Defined your DB model and mapping between domain and DB model.